51Degrees/Renderer/README.md

 ```
 Since iOS 12.2, the exact GPU renderer string is not returned from a direct query.
 All iOS devices return "Apple GPU".
 More complex methods must be used.

 `renderer.js` contains a single function named `getRenderer`.
-This leverages hardware defined interpolation methods and sample patterns, which vary from one GPU to another, along with the screen dimensions, to return the GPU renderer string.
+This leverages hardware defined interpolation methods and sample patterns, which vary from one GPU to another, along with the screen dimensions and CPU benchmarking, to return the GPU renderer string.

 For a more in depth explanation of the techniques used, see the [article on Apple device detection](https://51degrees.com/blog/51degrees-releases-new-technique-to-identify-apple-devices-using-ios-122-or-higher).